eigr/spawn/spawn_sdk/spawn_sdk/README.md

 Spawn Elixir SDK is the support library for the Spawn Actors System.

-Spawn is based on the sidecar proxy pattern to provide the multi-language Actor Model framework.
+Spawn is a Stateful Serverless Platform for provide the multi-language Actor Model.
-Spawn's technology stack on top of BEAM VM (Erlang's virtual machine) provides support for different languages from its native Actor model.

 For a broader understanding of Spawn please consult its official [repository](https://github.com/eigr/spawn).

+The advantage of the Elixir SDK over other SDKs is in Elixir's native ability to connect directly to an Erlang network.
+For this reason the Elixir SDK allows any valid Elixir application to be part of a Spawn network without the need for a sidecar attached.

 ## Installation